|42

 32 substantia, a late Latin word, first quoted from Quintilian,

-is evidently a translation of the Greek u(po&stasij, and capable of
+is evidently a translation of the Greek u(po&stasij,

 taking on almost any of the many meanings of that word.
 The